Scottish art, Scottish paintings, and Scottish artists and contemporary art - Artist CV's

 To see more Tom WATT Scottish art click

-Demand for Gordon Wilson colouful art works continues to grow.
-Today his work can be found in corporate and private collections throughout the world.
-In addition to Red Rag Art Gallery Gordon Wilson has exhibited at other leading Scottish Art Galleries.
-He has participated in several solo exhibitions and numerous group exhibitions including The Royal Glasgow Institute (RGI) and The Paisley Arts Institute (PAI).
-Each painting at Red Rag is sourced from the Gordon Wilson artist studio and like all Red Rag Scottish art and Contemporary art it can be shipped worldwide.
+In addition to Red Rag Modern Art Gallery Helen Wilson has exhibited at other leading Modern Art Galleries.
+Each painting at Red Rag is sourced from the Helen Wilson artist studio and like all Red Rag Scottish art and Modern art it can be shipped worldwide.

-To see more Gordon WILSON Scottish art click
+To see more Helen WILSON RGI Scottish art click

 Alma Wolfson was born in 1942.
 Between 1960 and 1964 Alma studied under Robert Stewart at Glasgow School of Art.